Find Grad Schools

 3 Yearly Graduations

-The 6th most popular school in the country for dentistry and oral science majors who are seeking their doctor's degree is Virginia Commonwealth University.
-The average in-state tuition for full-time undergraduates is $12,094 per year, while in-state graduate students, on average, pay $12,618 per year.
-During the 2020-2021 academic year, 3 people received their doctor's degree in dentistry and oral science from VCU.
-About 100% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Virginia Commonwealth University comes in at #6 on our list of the most popular colleges offering doctor's degrees in dentistry & oral science.
+The average in-state tuition for full-time undergraduates is $12,472 per year, while in-state graduate students, on average, pay $12,618 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in dentistry & oral science from VCU.

 #7